What is SEND and how many children get support?

 That overspend is being artificially held off council budgets until 2028.
 By then, the OBR predicts £14bn of SEND deficits will have built up.

-The government said future SEND costs will be managed centrally, away from local authorities by 2028, but it's not clear how much of the existing deficits will have to be paid back by councils.
+The government said future SEND costs will be managed centrally, away from local authorities by 2028.

 What are the problems with the current SEND system?

-In 2024, the National Audit Office warned the system was "financially unsustainable" for councils, and was not delivering better outcomes for SEND children, despite a 58% increase in funding in the decade up to 2024/25.
+In 2024, the National Audit Office warned the system was "financially unsustainable" for councils, and was not delivering better outcomes for children with SEND, despite a 58% increase in funding in the decade up to 2024/25.

 There has been increasing pressure on mainstream schools to provide support, as well as a shortage of specialist school places and staff.